fsharp/fslang-design/CoreLibraryFunctions.md

 The proposal below is to complete the matrix for List, Array and Seq w.r.t. functional collection functions.

+### Completion

+This work is only completed when all rows have a status of ":)".
+The library updates will only be done when all PRs are ready (or features are dropped).

+Status column -

+* :)  - reviewed and ready to be pulled
+* :/  - reviewed but changes needed
+* (empty) - no PR or not reviewed

 ## Regular functional functions